zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **ZMD**: Yeah, exactly.

 **CM**: It's a great quote, and this is an interesting thing that I explore as well.
-A lot of people see this where they see like the belief in the singularity coming as something very different than religion because it's science based, and that if you follow those trendlines, you get there.
+A lot of people see this where they see the belief in the singularity coming as something very different than religion because it's science based, and that if you follow those trendlines, you get there.
 Again, there's still faith there.
 You don't know when, you don't know.
 We're not sure that's definitely going to happen, and so there is this overlap.
 That's why I like your quote.
 I don't remember why it came out, but it came out.

 **ZMD**: From my perspective, there's this really unfortunate thing, where the underlying tendencies in human psychology that make religions be like a memetically stable thing, like we are human, we necessarily think in the kind of way that results in religions being a thing.
 The problem is when you encounter this belief that, oh, wow, artificial intelligence or superintelligence will remake the entire world, it definitely pattern-matches to these grand visions, and a lot of people do go crazy over that.
 At the same time, when I think about what I know about what I think people have learned from science, and taking what humanity has learned from science seriously, it still seems pretty credible, just because—

-**CM**: People have agreed with you since the earliest days of the Extropians, this is what this is what they talk about.
+**CM**: People have agreed with you since the earliest days of the Extropians, this is what they talk about.
 They say we don't believe in organized religion and this idea of heaven and hell; we're going to create our own afterlife here, with science and technology.
 It's a replacement.

 **ZMD**: There's a good post—I'm wondering if I should be embarrased to be citing the Sequences at this point.

 **CM**: Of course not.

 **ZMD**: Well, no, because you're going to pattern-match it to, oh, it's like citing the Bible, no, but I think it's a good point, though.
-Yudkowsky makes this great point about like taking [history](https://www.readthesequences.com/Failing-To-Learn-From-History) [seriously](https://www.readthesequences.com/Making-History-Available) and realizing that you think of the world that you grew up in as normal, and when you hear about ideas of radical change from that, you think, wow, that seems like a weird fantasy fairy tale.
+Yudkowsky makes this great point about taking [history](https://www.readthesequences.com/Failing-To-Learn-From-History) [seriously](https://www.readthesequences.com/Making-History-Available) and realizing that you think of the world that you grew up in as normal, and when you hear about ideas of radical change from that, you think, wow, that seems like a weird fantasy fairy tale.
 But the things we think of as normal have not always been here.
 If you go back, you know, 10, 20, 100, 1000 years, there were not always computers, there were not always cars, there was not always abundant food, there was not always literacy; if you go back sufficiently further enough, there were not always humans.
 If you zoom out to this thinking about how the universe evolves, there have been radical changes.
 The idea that the thing that we have now, where you have a bunch of humans that have intelligence and have language and have technology, but things still look normal, and we're still very limited.
 When I zoom out and just look at the entire history of the universe, the thing that we have now does not look stable.

 **CM**: I understand.
 I understand.